 Planting trees is a great way to improve your home.
-Trees offer shade, branches for tyre swings, the soft murmur of wind through the leaves.
+Trees offer shade, branches for tyre swings, and the soft murmur of wind through the leaves.
 They give the landscape character and a sense of permanence.
-Many beautiful trees thrive on Ibiza.
+Many beautiful trees thrive in Ibiza.
 Here are six striking varieties that will add beauty and value to your Ibiza property.

 Also known as Mediterranean pines, these are native to Ibiza and its surrounding regions.
 These elegant trees often grow in irregular shapes and can add a sculptural element to your landscape design.
 The glow of their yellow-green needles is one of the emblematic colours of the island and the rugged bark adds a rustic touch.
-Aleppo pines are best in a large space as they can grow to 25 metres.
+Aleppo pines are best in a large space as they can grow to 25 meters.
 Their wide-spread branches provide plenty of shade.

 Mediterranean Fan Palm

 No Mediterranean garden is complete without a fan palm of the same name!
-These gorgeous, typical trees come in a variety of colours, sizes and leaf shapes so they are easy to incorporate into a variety of landscape settings.
+These gorgeous, typical trees come in a variety of colours, sizes, and leaf shapes so they are easy to incorporate into a variety of landscape settings.
 Even better, they are hardy and don’t need a lot of fussing over.
-Once they are established they can tolerate sun, wind and drought, making them a great choice for low-maintenance gardens.
+Once they are established they can tolerate sun, wind, and drought, making them a great choice for low-maintenance gardens.

 These are fantastic landscape trees that cut a striking figure alone and are excellent for creating boundaries or private areas within a large space.
 Cypress grows in a tall, narrow column with dense green foliage.
 They love the heat and sunshine of the Mediterranean and are easy to care for once established.
 Planted together, they form a lush evergreen wall.